pab1it0/polymarket-mcp/README.md

 ```

 > Note: If you see `Error: spawn uv ENOENT` in Claude Desktop, you may need to specify the full path to `uv` or set the environment variable `NO_UV=1` in the configuration.

-## Authentication

-The Polymarket MCP server with Gamma API currently does not require authentication for read-only operations.
-However, the framework is in place to support authentication in the future if needed.

-If authentication becomes necessary, it will be configured through environment variables:

-- `API_KEY`: API key for authentication
-- `API_SECRET`: API secret for authentication

 ## Development